Toward the ultimate reach of current imaging atmospheric Cherenkov telescopes and their sensitivity to TeV dark matter

 \subsection{Canonical TeV WIMP candidates: the Higgsino, Wino and Quintuplet models}

 Why would we expect the DM of our Universe to be a weakly coupled electroweak scale particle?
-After all, WIMPs are intimately associated with supersymmetry -- often emerging as the expected DM particle from SUSY models -- and the absence of any evidence for this framework at colliders may lead one to question the motivation for WIMPs themselves.
-While it is true that the full UV motivation for WIMPs is not what it was several decades ago, the scenario remains compelling.
+After all, WIMPs are intimately associated with supersymmetry -- often emerging as the expected DM particle from SUSY models -- and the absence of any evidence for this framework at colliders may lead one to question the motivation for WIMPs themselves~\cite{ParticleDataGroup:2022pth,Giudice:2017pzm,Feng:2013pwa}.\footnote{We note there are other possible UV origins for the WIMP, including extra-dimensions, see for example Refs.~\cite{Cheng:2002ej,Servant:2002aq,Cembranos:2003mr}.
+However, these scenarios are also challenged by collider measurements~\cite{ParticleDataGroup:2022pth}.} While it is true that the full UV motivation for WIMPs is not what it was several decades ago, the scenario remains compelling.
 There is an elegance to the thermal relic cosmology: DM emerges from the primordial plasma with the correct relic abundance if its velocity weighted annihilation cross-section is $\langle \sigma v \rangle \sim 10^{-26}~{\rm cm}^3{\rm s}^{-1}$~\cite{Steigman:2012nb}, exactly at a level where the late time annihilations in the GC could be detectable.
 Being completely model-independent, it is then worthwhile to consider DM annihilations around this cross section to a broad range of final states, as we introduced in the previous subsection.